oneapi-src/level-zero-spec/scripts/core/PROG.rst

 The driver must be initialized by calling Init before any other function.
 This function will load and initialize all Level-Zero driver(s) in the system for all threads in the current process.
-Simultaneous calls to ${x}Init are thread-safe and only one instance of driver(s) will be loaded per-process.
+Simultaneous calls to ::${x}Init are thread-safe and only one instance of driver(s) will be loaded per-process.
 This function will allow queries of the available driver instances in the system.